Stupa: Tibetan stupas

-Stupas in Tibet and the Tibetan influenced regions of the Himalayas such as Bhutan are usually called chorten in English, reflecting the term in the Tibetan language.
+Stupas in Tibet and Tibetan-influenced regions of the Himalayas, such as Bhutan, are usually called "chorten" in English, reflecting the term in the Tibetan language.
 There are eight different shapes of chortens in Tibetan Buddhism, each referring to a major event in the Buddha's life.
-The chortens are often made as a set, placed in a row.
+Chortens are often made as a set, placed in a row.
 The Tibetan set differs slightly (by two events) from the Indian set of Eight Great Events in the Life of Buddha.

 Lotus Blossom Stupa

-Also known as "Stupa of Heaped Lotuses" or "Birth of the Sugata Stupa", this stupa refers to the birth of Gautama Buddha.
-"At birth Buddha took seven steps in each of the four directions" (east, south, west and north).
-In each direction lotuses sprang up, symbolizing the brahmavihāras: love, compassion, joy and equanimity.
+Also known as "Stupa of Heaped Lotuses", or "Birth of the Sugata Stupa", this stupa refers to the birth of Gautama Buddha.
+"At birth Buddha took seven steps in each of the four directions" (east, south, west, and north).
+In each direction, lotuses sprang up, symbolizing the brahmaviharas: love, compassion, joy, and equanimity.
 The base of this stupa is circular and has four steps, and it is decorated with lotus-petal designs.
 Occasionally, seven heaped lotus steps are constructed.
 These refer to the seven first steps of the Buddha.

 Enlightenment Stupa

-Also known as the "Stupa of the Conquest of Mara", this stupa symbolizes the 35-year-old Gautama Buddha|Buddha's attainment of enlightenment under the bodhi tree in Bodh Gaya, where he conquered worldly temptations and attacks, manifesting in the form of Mara.
+Also known as the "Stupa of the Conquest of Mara", this stupa symbolizes the 35-year-old Buddha's attainment of enlightenment under the bodhi tree in Bodh Gaya, where he conquered worldly temptations and attacks, manifesting in the form of Mara.

 Stupa of Many Doors

 This stupa is also known as the "Stupa of Many Gates".
 After reaching enlightenment, the Buddha taught his first students in a deer park near Sarnath.
-The series of doors on each side of the steps represents the first teachings: the Four Noble Truths, the Six Pāramitās, the Noble Eightfold Path and the Twelve Nidānas.
+The series of doors on each side of the steps represents the first teachings: the Four Noble Truths, the Six Pāramitās, the Noble Eightfold Path, and the Twelve Nidānas.

 Stupa of Descent from the God Realm

-At 42 years of age, Buddha spent a summer retreat in the Tuṣita Heaven where his mother had taken rebirth.
-In order to repay her kindness he taught the dharma to her rebirth.
+At 42 years of age, Buddha spent a summer retreat in the Tuṣita Heaven, where his mother had taken rebirth.
+In order to repay her kindness, he taught the dharma to her rebirth.
 Local inhabitants built a stupa in Sankassa in order to commemorate this event.
-This type of stupa is characterized by having a central projection at each side containing a triple ladder or steps.
+This type of stupa is characterized by having a central projection at each side, containing a triple ladder, or steps.